Ali-Asgari/Assembler_Disassembler/README.md

 | shl | shr |  neg  |  not  |   |
 | call | ret |  syscall  |  push  | pop  |

-Note : that this tool is intended for x64 assembly instructions.
+Note : This tools are intended for x64 assembly instructions.